 Converting Mono Channels to Stereo for Parallel Processing

-How to configure mono and stereo channels for vocal parallel processing within the DAW.
+How to configure and convert mono to stereo channels for vocal parallel processing within the DAW.

 Converting mono to stereo